yarnpkg/berry/packages/gatsby/content/advanced/error-codes.md

 ## YN0019 - `UNUSED_CACHE_ENTRY`

-A file from the cache has been detected unused by `yarn cache clean`.
+A file from the cache has been detected unused while installing dependencies.

 Running `yarn cache clean` will cause Yarn to remove everything inside `.yarn/cache`.